Tanmoy-Santra/weather-app/README.md

 Before you begin, ensure you have met the following requirements:

 - Web browser with JavaScript support.
-- Code editor for further development.
+- Code editor for further development.<hr>

 ## Ingredients